 Josephus Flavius Mentions Elisha’s Spring

-In the book ‘The Jewish War’, Josephus Flavius mentions the spring and the miracle of the Healing of the Water by Elisha.
+In the book ‘The Jewish War’, Josephus Flavius mentions the spring and the miracle of Elisha’s Healing of the Water.

 Notwithstanding which, there is a fountain by Jericho, that runs plentifully, and is very fit for watering the ground; it arises near the old city, which Joshua, the son of Naue, the general of the Hebrews, took the first of all the cities of the land of Canaan, by right of war.
 The report is, that this fountain, at the beginning, caused not only the blasting of the earth and the trees, but of the children born of women, and that it was entirely of a sickly and corruptive nature to all things whatsoever; but that it was made gentle, and very wholesome and fruitful, by the prophet Elisha […]